rodrigocirino/gtts-mp3/README.md

-# gTTS - Text-to-Speech Conversion from Text Files
+# gTTS Batch - Text-to-Speech Conversion from Text MP3 Files

-### What is gTTS?
+### What is gTTS Batch ?
-gTTS is a tool that converts text files into MP3 audio files using Google Translate’s text-to-speech API, akin to the functionality found on [Google Translate](https://translate.google.com).
+This tool uses [gTTS](https://gtts.readthedocs.io/en/latest/cli.html) to convert text files to **MP3 audio** files using Google's Text-to-Speech API Translate, which is the command line version for the [Google Translate](https://translate.google.com).

 ### Installation